 Reserve items may be either Library Reserve or Course Reserve.
 Library Reserve items include such materials as the Alabama/Gulf Coast Collections (circulating and non-circulating.)
 Course Reserves are those items (books, journal articles, tests, etc.) placed at the Circulation Desk or put on electronic reserve by an instructor.

 Course Reserve items placed on electronic reserve can be accessed online through SOUTHcat.
 For instructions on how to use this system, see Step-by-Step Guide to Electronic Reserves.

 When requesting a Reserve item, to help Circulation staff serve you better and faster, first find the item's call number in SOUTHcat.

 Please note that Reserve differs from Reference.
 Most Reference materials are on self-service (open) shelves in the Reference Department.
 Reference materials do not circulate; whereas, some Reserves items may circulate for up to seven (7) days.
 The circulation status will be indicated on the SOUTHcat record.
 For example, if you do a title search for New GRE Verbal workbook, you'll see that its status is:

-7th 2011 c.1 Temporarily Shelved at University Library Circulation Desk, 7 Day Library Reserve
+7th 2011 c.1 Temporarily Shelved at Marx Library Circulation Desk, 7 Day Library Reserve